 A good quality keyboard is one of the best ways to improve your overall enjoyment and experience of typing.
 I also think it also improves your productivity due to improvements in typing quality and speed.
 Laptop keyboards are typically low profile with little feel to the keys.

-Choosing a keyboard is no longer as simple as choosing between large and small or between beige and black.
-Keyboards now come in many different sizes and can be grouped according to their width, measured as a percentage against a standard full size keyboard.
-As keyboards get smaller, the size reduction reduces the number of keys; however, as you will see with the smallest 40% keyboard, this does not necessarily mean a tradeoff in functionality.
+Choosing a keyboard is no longer as simple as choosing between large or small and between beige or black.
+Keyboards come in different sizes and colours and are grouped according to their width, measured as a percentage of a standard full size keyboard.
+As keyboards get smaller, the size reduction reduces the number of keys; however, as you will see with even the smaller 40% keyboard, this does not necessarily mean a trade-off in functionality or practicality.

 The First Keyboard Designs

-During the 1970s the first-ever computer keyboards were custom made to support the early mainframe computers.
+During the 1970s the first-ever computer keyboards were custom made to support early mainframe computers.

 Early Keyboard Designs

 There was not much choice in colour during this period, with virtually all keyboards being either beige or grey.
-It wasn’t until the late 1980’s that black coloured keyboards finally came out.
+It wasn’t until the late 1980s that black keyboards finally became available.

-Early keyboards came in one size, the standard 104 key full size.
-The same layout is still used today, with only minor refinements such as the inclusion of the Windows and Menu keys on the bottom row or the dedicated media controls.
+Early keyboards came in only one size, the standard 104 key full size keyboard, now referred to as 100%.
+This size is still popular today, with only minor refinements such as the inclusion of the Windows and Menu keys on the bottom row or the inclusion of dedicated media controls.